Nkamissah/alx-zero_day/README.md

-This file is mandatory in all ALX School projects
+This is a README.md file in the alx-zero_day repository